ricauduro/access_control_with_python_and_esp01/README.md

  ![image](https://github.com/ricauduro/access_control_with_azure_face_reco_and_arduino/assets/58055908/f4dd4163-bf71-4923-9d67-8f1b2acccf16)

-The explanation part for code related to the azure face recognition you can find in the video_face_recognition repo.
+The explanation part for code related to the azure face recognition you can find in the video_face_recognition repo, so please check out the video_face_recognition repo before this one.

 So I´ll start explaining how we can move the data to azure and then how we can set up the Arduino to control the lock.

 ## move data to blob storage
 Now I´m going to explain how we can move the data we´re creating to a blob storage.
 I´ll create a new file for it.